San Francisco Cultural Sites

 African American Art & Cultural Center

-DESCRIPTION: Manages by the African-American Historical & Cultural Society, this community center and library is multi-faceted but single in purpose.
-It organizes, interprets and celebrates the historical and cultural achievements of black folk in San Francisco.
-Towards its mission, the AAACC displays important works by black artists, including Sargent Johnson to name only one.
-AAACC features dance programs, art programs, lectures, and poetry readings throughout the year.
+DESCRIPTION: Managed by the African-American Historical & Cultural Society (AAACC), this community center and library is multi-faceted but single in purpose.
+It organizes, interprets, and celebrates the historical and cultural achievements of black folks in San Francisco.
+Towards its mission, the AAACC displays important works by black artists, including Sargent Johnson, to name only one.
+The center features dance programs, art programs, lectures, and poetry readings throughout the year.
 Call for days and hours.
-The resident African-American Shakespeare Company provides a place for actors of color to hone their talent mastering some of the world’s greatest classical roles and open classic theatre to a diverse audience.
-Each winter, it hosts Kwanzaa, MLK and Black History Month events.
+The resident African-American Shakespeare Company provides a place for actors of color to hone their talent, mastering some of the world’s greatest classical roles and opening classic theatre to a diverse audience.
+Each winter, it hosts Kwanzaa, MLK, and Black History Month events.
 Each summer, it serves as one anchor point to the Fillmore Jazz Festival and as host to the AfroSolo Festival.
-Soon it will be the permanent home to Marcus Books San Francisco, one of the oldest black bookstores in the nation.
+Soon, it will be the permanent home to Marcus Books San Francisco, one of the oldest black bookstores in the nation.

-ADMISSION: Free for most events, fee-based for special events; donations always welcome.
+ADMISSION: Free for most events, fee-based for special events.
+Donations are always welcome.

 RAPID TRANSIT: none